aunitt/sitigrid-blockchain-poc/sitigrid-chaincode/README-local.md

-# NGO on Hyperledger Fabric
+# Sitigrid on Hyperledger Fabric

 The chaincode in ngo.js supports donors donating funds to an NGO (i.e. non-profit), while tracking the spending of those funds and the allocation of the spending records against each donation.
 Donors